mridhul002/Github-JIRA-intergration-Project/README.md

 # Github-JIRA-intergration-Project
-This repo helps you to automate to create story  in Jira when a issue in github
+This repo helps you to automation for create story in Jira when a issue in github

 DESCRIPTION:
 This project automates the process of creating a JIRA story whenever a specific command (/jira) is posted in a GitHub issue comment.
 It uses a Flask-based webhook receiver that listens for GitHub issue events, processes the comment body, and triggers JIRA's REST API to create a new story in the specified project.
 The integration eliminates the need for manual task creation in JIRA, ensuring faster workflow automation and improved collaboration between development and project management teams